Integrated Science

 Agricultural Development in Developing Countries (AECN 367)

-Exploration of the nature of traditional agriculture in developing countries of Africa, Asia and Latin American and alternative approaches to accelerating its development.
+Exploration of the nature of traditional agriculture in developing countries of Africa, Asia, and Latin America and alternative approaches to accelerating its development.
+Explores the role of the agricultural sector in the overall development process.

 Huskers Do Big Things